-Emotional intelligence is also responsible for 90 percent of what enables a person to move up the career ladder.
+Emotional intelligence is a must-have for managers.
+In fact, employees are four times less likely to leave their jobs if they work for emotionally intelligent managers.
 As a soft skills trainer, Scott Asai has seen countless high-performing individual contributors fail when they make the leap to manager because they lacked the nontechnical skills needed to manage people.

 “The skills that got you promoted aren’t necessarily the skills that help you as a manager,” Asai said.
 “So I like to emphasize things like communication, leadership and emotional intelligence because those are the things that really help you succeed at a middle management or higher management level.”

 Even as companies transition to remote work with less personal interaction, soft skills are still important to develop.
 A poorly written Slack message can lead to an argument.
 The inability to read facial expressions during video meetings can mean you miss out on important cues during a presentation.
 Effective employees today need to not only be good communicators, they need to be able to communicate asynchronously, which can be more challenging.